Ecodes-lab/Ecodes-lab/README.md

 I am a skilled mobile app developer with over 3 years of experience, and I am proficient in English communication.
 Additionally, I have a strong background in Python development with over 4 years of experience, and a total of 6 years of programming expertise.
 I have good problem-solving abilities, thrive in team settings, and possess the self-assurance to assume complete responsibility for projects, ensuring their seamless progression from initiation to final deployment.

-> ### I'm a Software engineer with a specialty in Mobile development (Native iOS and Cross-platform).
 >
 > - 📱 I love building mobile applications.
 > - 🏗️ I'm looking to collaborate on mobile application projects